apify/apify-docs/sources/academy/tutorials/python/scrape_data_python.md

 To extract data from the page, we need to figure out where exactly in the internal page structure it is stored.

 If we right-click on the day title in the top carousel (**Today** or **Tonight**) and select **Inspect** in the popup menu, we can open the Chrome DevTools Inspector with the clicked element highlighted.
 We can see that the element with the currently displayed day in the top carousel has the class `wr-day--active`, and that the element with the day's title has the class `wr-day__title` and the accessibility label attribute `aria-label` contains the actual date of that day, not just **Today** or **Tonight**.
 Additionally, the timezone information is in an element with the class `wr-c-footer-timezone__item`.
-There are two elements with the same class, so we will need to pick the second one when parsing the page.
+You can see two elements with the same class, so we will need to pick the second one when parsing the page.

 Exploring the document tree further, we can see that the element containing all the displayed hours has the class `wr-time-slot-container__slots`.
 The elements with the forecast for a given hour have the class `wr-time-slot`.
 In each time slot, the element containing the slot's hour has the class `wr-time-slot-primary__hours` and the element containing the slot's predicted temperature in degrees Celsius has the class `wr-value--temperature--c`.